 Brian T. Moynihan is the chief executive officer of Bank of America.
 He was elected to his role by the board of directors on December 16, 2009, and took office on January 1, 2010.
 Moynihan also is a member of the Bank of America board of directors.

 Moynihan leads one of the world’s largest financial institutions.
 Bank of America serves consumers, businesses of all sizes and institutional investors with a full range of banking, investing, asset management and other financial and risk management products and services.
-The company provides unmatched convenience in the United States, serving approximately 57 million consumer and small business relationships with approximately 5,700 retail banking offices and approximately 17,750 ATMs and award-winning online banking with 30 million active users.
+The company serves more than 52 million consumer and small business relationships with approximately 5,400 retail banking offices, 16,300 ATMs, award-winning online banking with 30 million active users and the number one mobile bank with more than 12 million users.

 Moynihan joined Bank of America in 2004 following the company’s merger with FleetBoston Financial.
 In 2010, he was elected a trustee of the Corporation of Brown University.